TunirKilikdar1/EDA-with-SQL/README.md

 ## Executive Insights

-The analysis of our competitor layoff data—covering the period from **March 2020 to February 2023**—reveals several important trends:
+The analysis of our competitor layoff data—covering the period from **March 2020 to December 2023**—reveals several important trends:

 - **Overall Impact:**
   During this period, a total of **386,379** employees were laid off.
 On average, each company reduced its workforce by **238** employees, approximately **25.92%** of their workforce.
 In extreme cases, layoffs reached up to **12,000** employees.